yookiwooki/AstroLib/README.md

 # AstroLib
-Useful Celestial Mechanics functions for MATLAB
+Useful Celestial Mechanics functions for MATLAB and Python